 2. Rita Mokbel

 Head of Global Sales for Ericsson.
 Rita has been managing and boosting performance of global sales teams.
-Her main focus lays on the FinTech sector.
+Her main focus lies in FinTech.
 She is keen on utilizing technology to increase the efficiency of sales teams, which also stems from her previous technical background in engineering.

 Why should you keep an eye on Rita’s content?

-Rita is writing articles on how sales departments can harness technology to improve performance.
+Rita writes content on how sales departments can harness technology to improve performance.
 In her LinkedIn article, “How to approach AI for maximum business impact” she describes AI and machine learning in an approachable way.

 Meet Rita at Sales Innovation Expo.